Optimal Gradient Clock Synchronization in Dynamic Networks: Introduction

 In a dynamic network the distances between nodes change over time as communication links appear and disappear.
 Consequently, we divide the synchronization guarantee into two parts: a \emph{global skew guarantee} bounds the skew between any two nodes in the network at any time, and a \emph{dynamic gradient skew guarantee} that bounds the skew between two nodes as a function of the distance between them and how long they remain at that distance.

 In~\cite{kuhn09}, three of the authors showed that a clock synchronization algorithm cannot react immediately to the formation of new links, and that a certain \emph{stabilization time} is required before the clocks of newly-adjacent nodes can be brought into synch.
 The stabilization time is inversely related to the synchronization guarantee: the tighter the synchronization required in stable state, the longer the time to reach that state.
 Intuitively, this is because when strict synchronization guarantees are imposed, the algorithm cannot change clock values quickly without violating the guarantee, and hence it takes longer to react.
-The algorithm given in~\cite{kuhn09} achieved the optimal trade-off between skew bound and stabilization time; however, the local skew bound it achieved was $\BO(\sqrt{D})$, which is far from optimal.
+The algorithm given in~\cite{kuhn09} achieves the optimal trade-off between skew bound and stabilization time; however, its local skew bound is $\BO(\sqrt{D})$, which is far from optimal.

-In this paper, we describe an anlgorithm that achieves the same asymptotically optimal skew bounds as in the static model: if two nodes remain at distance $d$ for sufficiently long, the skew between them is reduced to $\BO(d \log (D / d))$, where $D$ is the dynamic diameter of the network (corresponding roughly to the time it takes for information to reach from one end of the network to the other).
-The stabilization time of the algorithm, that is, the time to reach this guarantee is $\BO(D)$.
-We also improve the trade-off lower bound from~\cite{kuhn09} to show that a stabilization time of $\Omega(D)$ is necessary for an algorithm with the $\BO(d \log(D / d))$-gradient skew property.
-This shows that our algorithm is optimal in its stabilization time as well as its skew guarantee.
-In addition, in a conference version of this paper, we decribe a more elegant variant of our algorithm with a slightly worse stabilization time of $\BO(D\log D)$ \cite{kuhn10}.
+In this article, we propose an algorithm, referred to as $\Aopt$, that achieves the same asymptotically optimal skew bounds as in the static model: if two nodes remain at distance $d$ for sufficiently long, the skew between them is reduced to $\BO(d \log (D / d))$, where $D$ is the dynamic diameter of the network (corresponding roughly to the time it takes for information to propagate from one end of the network to the other).
+The stabilization time of the algorithm, that is, the time to reach this guarantee, is $\BO(D)$.